Industrial organization

 Other information

-It is assumed that the student has taken 'ECGE1222 - Microéconomie' (or equivalent).
-The student should be comfortable with applying calculus and should have a rudimentary knowledge of game theory, as is introduced in 'ECGE1222 - Microéconomie' or as is further covered in 'ECGE1333 - Théorie des jeux et économie de l'information'.
-For those who have not taken a course in game theory, we will have a review of important concepts as well as one class dedicated to solving game theory problems.
+It is assumed that the student has taken a course in introductory microeconomics.
+The student should be comfortable applying calculus and have a rudimentary knowledge of game theory.
+For those who have yet to take a course in game theory, we will review essential concepts and offer one class dedicated to solving game theory problems.

 Online resources

 A Moodle website is dedicated to the course.
-The slides, most of the readings, and supplementary material are made available on the site.
-The site is also be used to send course related information.
+The slides, most of the readings, and supplementary material are available on the site, which can also be used to send course-related information.

 Bibliography